Preetham23-hub/Indian-Job-Market-Analysis/README.md

 5. Copy your API Key from the dashboard

 🚀 Installation & Execution
-Google Colab (Recommended)
+Google Colab or Jupyter Notebook.
 1. Open the notebook:
-2. Import the job_market_plot.ipynb, or Paste the code from this project into cells.
+2. Import the job_market_analysis.ipynb, or Paste the code from this project into cells.
 3. Replace <api-key> with your actual key.
 4. Run all cells (Runtime → Run All).